 - An inclusive place, promoting the values of God’s Kingdom, confident, compassionate and creative (Capital Vision): Not only is our welcome generous, but we wish to be generous with our

 space, so that it can be used widely by the local community and those beyond.
 We recognise and value the different levels of commitment and belonging to the Chapel: our core Sunday congregation;

 mid-week congregants and participants; those linked to the Chapel by the Occasional Offices; our local residential and working communities of Mayfair.

-residents, businesses, school, library and other institutions.
-Our parish is both local and international at the same time, like our gathered community on a Sunday, and we recognise that we are part
+businesses, school, library and other institutions.
+Our parish is both local and international at the same time, like our gathered community on a Sunday, and we recognise that we are part of a global

 - Christian Formation: The Chapel community values preaching which is exploratory, challenging, and that respects questioning.
 In the past the Chapel has hosted Liddon House (a centre for the

 Christian formation of young working graduates) and the William Temple Foundation.
 The Chapel seeks to re-envision this aspect of our heritage: to be a Christian centre of education and practice that